polyavi/battleShips/README.md

   Done - New size and shape of the map
   Done - Players start positions
   Done - New map images

-  - New ship images
+  Done - New obstacles/islands
-  - Mine images
+  - Fire animation
-  - Power-up images
+  - Explosion animation

 * New rules:
   Done - Player starts with ship placed in each corner